kristoff-it/kristoff.it/content/blog/good-open-source/index.md

 When you download Open Source code you're not only given the source, but also a license that allows you to use, modify and redistribute the code that you just received.
 There are many Open Source licenses and each has its own minor differences, but the core point remains the same: Open Source software is yours, for real.

-This is obviously not a guarantee that the maintainers of the project will work on it indefinitely, so you might eventually end up with a discontinued tool on hand, but no Open Source license allows the copyright owners to force users to delete all code from their computer, and if you've invested a lot of resources into the tool, you will always be legally allowed to continue its development as a separate fork.
+This is obviously not a guarantee that the maintainers of the project will work on it indefinitely, so you might eventually end up with a discontinued tool in hand, but no Open Source license allows the copyright owners to force users to delete all code from their computer, and if you've invested a lot of resources into the tool, you will always be legally allowed to continue its development as a separate fork.

 And it doesn't end here!